 Never drop the throttle body assy especially on a hard surface.
 Such a shock to the body assy can damage it.

-Air Cleaner Housing (see Air Cleaner Housing Removal) Fuel Hose (see Fuel Hose Replacement in the Periodic Maintenance chapter)
+Fuel Tank (see Fuel Tank Removal) Air Cleaner Housing (see Air Cleaner Housing Removal) Fuel Hose (see Fuel Hose Replacement in the Periodic Maintenance chapter)

 - Open the clamps [A]. - Disconnect the connectors [B].